chrisgrieser/nvim-genghis/README.md

 - `.createNewFile`: Create a new file.
 If no extension is provided, uses the extension of the current file.
 - `.duplicateFile`: Duplicate the current file.
 If no extension is provided, keeps the current file extension.
 - `.trashFile`: Move the current file to `$HOME/.Trash`.
 Can optionally be passed a table to change the trash location: `.trashFile{trashLocation = "your/path/"}`.
 Requires macOS or Linux, since dependent on `mv`.
-- `.moveSelectionToNewFile`: Visual (Line) Mode Command.
+- `.moveSelectionToNewFile`: Visual Line Mode Command.
 Prompts for a new file name and moves the current selection to that new file.
 (Note that the selection is moved linewise.)

-## Why that name?
+## Why that name
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch) - as opposed to childless eunuchs, it is said that Genghis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).

 ---